tjs23/nuc_processing/README.txt

 NucProcess is a Python program to perform single-cell Hi-C sequence processing of paired read data.
-This software takes paired FASTQ sequence read files (representing HiC data for only ONE cell), a reference genome sequence and knowledge of experimental parameters (restriction enzyme type and the range of size of DNA fragments sequenced in the library) to create processed, single-cell Hi-C contact files.
-By default, the ouptput is generated in Nuc Chromoatin Contact (NCC) format, which is a simple text based format described below.
+This software takes paired FASTQ sequence read files (representing Hi-C data for only ONE cell), a reference genome sequence and knowledge of experimental parameters (restriction enzyme type and the range of size of DNA fragments sequenced in the library) to create processed, single-cell Hi-C contact files.
+By default, the output is generated in Nuc Chromatin Contact (NCC) format, which is a simple text based format described below.
 A processing report document will also be generated for each run; in SVG format that can be viewed in most web browsers.